spmse/node-ts-swagger-boilerplate/README.md

 First you need to create your `controllers` and `models`.
 For that you can follow the documentation of [`tsoa`](https://github.com/lukeautry/tsoa#create-controllers).

-After you created (at least) you can try out if everything works by doing:
+After you created (at least) you can try out if everything works by doing.
+This Boilerplate provides an example Controller and Model so you can simply start after the following steps.

 ```console
 # only generate